Ariel David Soffer: Early life and education

-Soffer was born on September 21, 1965, in Washington, DC.
+Soffer was born on September 21, 1965, in Washington, D.C.
 In July 1982, he enrolled at the University of South Florida Tampa Bay, and received a B.S. degree in biology in 1986.
-In the same year, he attended the University of Miami's Leonard M. Miller School of Medicine and graduated in 1990 as a medical doctor with distinction, followed by a residency in internal medicine at Cedars-Sinai Medical Center.
+In the same year, he attended the University of Miami's Miller School of Medicine and graduated in 1990 as a medical doctor with distinction, followed by a residency in internal medicine at Cedars-Sinai Medical Center.
 He completed his residency in 1993.

 Career

-From 1998, he joined Hollywood Medical Center in Hollywood, Florida as the vice-chairman of medicine and became its head of medicine in 2007.
+From 1998, he joined Hollywood Medical Center in Hollywood, Florida as vice-chairman of medicine and became its head of medicine in 2007.

 Soffer joined Cardiologist for the National Hockey League's Florida Panthers team as an official physician.
 In 2009, he joined Jackson Health System.

 In 2009, Soffer founded Soffer Health Institute, which specializes in cardiology, venous disease, and rejuvenation.

 As of 2022, he is an associate clinical professor of medicine at Nova Southeastern University, where he teaches and lectures medical students.
 In addition, he is also an associate clinical professor at Florida International University, principal investigator at BTG, and consultant physician trainer at AngioDynamics.

 Soffer has worked and has been affiliated with several hospitals, including Aventura Hospital, Jackson North Medical Center, Cleveland Clinic Hospital, Weston, Hollywood Medical Center, Memorial Regional Hospital, Memorial Pembroke Hospital, Memorial West Hospital, North Broward Medical Center, and Westside Regional Medical Center.

-He has also been a professional member of colleges, associations, councils, including the American College of Physicians, American College of Cardiology, American Medical Association, American Society of Nuclear Cardiology, and the American Heart Association/American Stroke Association.
-He is also a member of the Council on Clinical Cardiology and the Council on Epidemiology & Prevention.
+He has also been a professional member of colleges, associations, councils, including the American College of Physicians, American College of Cardiology, American Medical Association, American Society of Nuclear Cardiology, and the American Heart Association and American Stroke Association.
+He is also a member of the Council on Clinical Cardiology, and the Council on Epidemiology and Prevention.

 His published papers include research on mitral valve prolapse.
 He has also published in Vein Therapy News.